java2script/java2script/sources/net.sf.j2s.core/doc/howItWorks.md

 net.sf.j2s.core       java2script transpiler
 net.sf.j2s.java.core  SwingJS runtime

-[Note: You may notice that the java2script project includes several other net.sf.... projects.
-Frankly, I have no idea what they are for.
-My guess is that they don't work.
-I think perhaps they were early attempts to get all this working within Eclipse at runtime, with "hot" connections to code.
-But that never ever worked for me, and what we have now -- direct creation of a site directory that can be debugged in a standard external browser is way better, anyway.
-I have left them there just because I haven't taken the time to get rid of them.]

 **java2script transpiler**

 [Note: Changes in java2script should be necessary only when core Java syntax changes or is supplemented in the core Java.
 For example, Java 8 allows switch cases that are String constants, while Java 6 does not.
 When we went to Java 8, we had to modify Java2ScriptVisitor.java to account for that.
-If ever there is a need to fix something that the java2script compiler is doing wrong or to adapt to new Java syntax, as for Java 11, look in net.sf.j2s.core.Java2ScriptVisitor.]
+If ever there is a need to fix something that the java2script compiler is doing wrong or to adapt to new Java syntax, as for Java 11, look in j2s.swingjs.Java2ScriptVisitor.]

 A compiler converts code in one computer language to another.
 Typically this is from a higher-level language to a lower-level "machine code" language.
 In the case of the Java compiler, this is from written Java code (*.java) to "Java byte code" (*.class).
 In the case of  of java2script, this is from Java to JavaScript.
 There are two basic requirements of a compiler: reading and writing.
 The reading process involves converting the written Java code to an <i>abstract syntax tree</i> [https://en.wikipedia.org/wiki/Abstract_syntax_tree].
 The writing process involves scanning that tree, creating one or more output files from the original input file.